author logo - Pat Cryer, child - Join me in the 1900s

 bone crochet hook,tarnished non-stainless steel bodkin, and various knitting needles from the early 1900s

-Some of my grandmother's knitting needles which were still in use in my 1940s childhood.
-I have included one of her bodkins and large crochet hooks because the bodkin illustrates the tarnish which was also on the non-stainless steel knitting needles, and the crochet hook shows the appearance of bone tools.
-Knitting needles in my childhood were often make of bone.
+Included are one of my grandmother's bodkins and large crochet hooks because the bodkin illustrates the tarnish which was always on the non-stainless steel and the crochet hook shows the appearance of a bone tool.
+Knitting needles in my childhood were often made of bone.

 The pattern always specified how many stitches there should be to an inch and advised that if you knitted more tightly, you should use larger needles - and conversely, if you knitted loosely, you should use smaller needles.
 However, knitting is necessarily somewhat elastic, and without working a very large test piece - which no-one I knew ever bothered to do - it was impossible to be sure whether or not one was knitting to the right tension.
 This sometimes led to a rather disappointing result, in that hours of work could produce a garment that was too tight or too loose.